elketron/pcli/README.md

 - [ ] add functionality for project commands and configuration in the .proj dir
 - [ ] fix bugs
 - [ ] think of more stuff to add
+- [ ] add rules for how / where files should end up (in the project config file). with filetype